FlowFuse/website/src/blog/2024/01/dashboard-2-multi-user.md

 {
     "userId": "",   // unique identifier for the user "username": "", // FlowFuse Username
-    "email": "",    // E-Mail Address connected to their FF account "name": "",     // Full Name
+    "email": "",    // E-Mail Address connected to their FlowFuse account "name": "",     // Full Name
     "image": ""     // User Avatar from FF
 }